Flagsmith/flagsmith-jira-integration/flagsmith-jira-app/README.md

 Once the app is installed on a site, the site picks up changes you deploy without needing to rerun the install command.
 For major version changes the `--upgrade` flag must be used.

-### Debugging
+### Debugging and Development

-Use the `tunnel` command to proxy invocations locally (development environment only):
+To log API calls set the `DEBUG` environment variable:

+    forge variables set DEBUG 1

+To switch this off again:

+    forge variables unset DEBUG

+Use the `tunnel` command to test code (but not manifest) changes without having to deploy them (development environment only).
+This proxies invocations when you use the app to your local environment.
+To set environment variables, prefix them with `FORGE_USER_VAR_`:

-    forge tunnel
+    FORGE_USER_VAR_DEBUG=1 forge tunnel

-This seems to report a "Checking Docker image... failed" error, but it still works.
+This command always seems to report a "Checking Docker image... failed" error, but it still works.
 See [Tunneling](https://developer.atlassian.com/platform/forge/tunneling/) for more information.

 Use the `logs` command to see logs (development/staging environment only):